Science Course Descriptions

 High School

-This course is designed to be a first-year high school class that gives the student a rigorous foundation in chemistry in preparation for future college-level courses.
+This course provides students with a strong foundation in chemistry with the goal of preparing them for college-level studies. .
 The course covers topics such as measurements and units, significant figures, chemical classifications, the periodic table, atomic structure molecular geometry, the mole concept, stoichiometry, gas laws, acids and bases, reduction and oxidation, thermodynamics and equilibrium.
-In order to understand this text, students should have already completed Algebra I. With the amount of required work and the inclusion of labs, this course can be considered an honors-level course.
-However, it should not be considered sufficient for an Advanced Placement (AP)-level class.
+This can be considered an honors level course.
+In order to understand this text, students should have already completed Algebra I.

-Materials needed: Discovering Design With Chemistry, published by Berean Builders.
-The Answer Key and Test Booklet is also required.
-Additional resources needed include a 3-ring binder (1 ½”), college-ruled paper, 3x5 lined index cards, Basic scientific calculator - Texas Instruments TI-30XIIS (about $15)
+Materials needed: Apologia’s Exploring Creation with Chemistry 3rd Edition Textbook and Student Notebook Additional resources needed include a 3-ring binder (1 ½”), college-ruled paper, 3x5 lined index cards, Basic scientific calculator - Texas Instruments TI-30XIIS (about $15)

-Discovering Design With Biology written by Dr. Paul Madtes, Jr. and Dr. J. L. Wile is an honors level biology class.
+This course is a college-prep biology course and provides a detailed introduction to the methods and concepts of general biology.
 Students learn how biologists classify life, the chemical processes that make life possible, and the structures of RNA and DNA.
 Additionally, students learn the means by which photosynthesis, cellular respiration, and cellular reproduction occur.
 We will cover organisms found in nature: archaea, bacteria, protists, fungi, invertebrates, vertebrates, and plants.
 Students are taught the cycles that keep environments hospitable to life, and we cover ecosystems.
 Four dissection experiments are included: the earthworm, crayfish, fish, and frog.
 Microscopes are used to observe the microscopic world of plants, animals, and more.

 Materials required: